 Which page should you place your feedback form on?

-Our answer shouldn’t surprise you at this point: It all depends on your goal.
-Unless you are aiming to collect general feedback, our tip would be to place your website feedback form on the page it is concerning.
-Shocker, right?
+It all depends on your goal.
+Unless you are aiming to collect general feedback, our tip would be to place your website feedback form on the page it concerns.

 Which questions should I ask in my website feedback form?